nasa/Common-Metadata-Repository/README.md

 This is an experimental project created as part of a 2-day Hackfest for improved relational data and discovery for NASA's Earthdata Search system.
-In particular, here we are exploring the use of graph databases and related indexing methodologies with the aim of helping uses find out more about the Earth science data they care about.
+In particular, here we are exploring the use of graph databases and related indexing methodologies with the aim of helping users find out more about the Earth science data they care about.

 Future explorations: